sagesteppe/SeedCollectionSize/README.md

 #### Final Models

-All initial stages of modelling will be performed using MuMin::dredge.
+All initial stages of modelling will be performed using MuMin::dredge. dredge creates all model subsets of a maximal, or 'global' model.
-`dredge`, is simply a form of dredge which will allow for parallel computations if supplied a cluster.

 terms <- glm(
   SeedMass ~ SeedViab * BIO1 * BIO12 * BIO18 * SPEI6 * SPEI12 * SPEI24 * X,
   data = seeds, na.action = "na.fail", family = 'poisson'
 )

-models <- MuMIn::dredge(test_terms, subset = with(SeedViab), m.lim = c(0, 5))
+models <- MuMIn::dredge(terms, subset = with(SeedViab))

 Percent viable seed are maintained in all models, this is an additional metric which is present both in the processed Bend data, and which is collected by crews on the date of collection.
 As I suspect the largest proportion of mass per, dried, collection is associated with seeds, whether viable or not.